top of page

 The plans were to be designed by Vancouver architect S.B.
 Bird and the work carried out under the supervision of Nelson architect Alex Carrie.
 However, the low bid came back at nearly $90,000, so it was back to the drawing board to come up with a scaled-down concept.

 Carrie designed a 55-bed building, estimated at $70,000, of which the provincial government would be asked to pay $50,000 and local taxpayers would pick up the rest.
 For whatever reason — the outbreak of World War I probably didn’t help — it took until 1916 for the government to agree to pay $31,000 and work finally began.
-I assume Carrie’s design is the one that went ahead.
-It was completed on Oct.
+I long assumed Carrie’s design was the one that went ahead, but in fact Will Haldane was hired to draw up yet another set of plans.
+The building was completed on Oct.
 14, 1918 at a cost of $111,000.
 Although the government kicked in another $7,500, fundraising was required to pay much of the difference.

 Here’s what it looked like in the 1920s, on a postcard published by Gowen Sutton Ltd. It was much taller yet more compact than what was proposed in 1910.